Electric Dry Needling in Ellisville, MO: Advanced Pain Relief at Integrative Therapeutics

 Electrical stimulation: Applying a gentle current for enhanced results

-Our local Ellisville clinic almost always incorporates electrical stimulation with dry needling treatments.
-The combination delivers superior outcomes compared to either technique alone.
+Our Ellisville clinic almost always incorporates electrical stimulation with dry needling treatments, delivering better results than either technique alone.

 While both dry needling and acupuncture use similar thin needles, their philosophies and applications differ: